 -

-Kechries - Kechries is a village in the municipality of Corinth, part of the community of Xylokeriza.
-It is named after the ancient port town Kenchreai or Cenchreae, mentioned in the Bible, which was located at the same site.
+With its reliable water supply, Acrocorinth’s fortress was repeatedly used as a final line of defense in southern Greece, as it commanded the Isthmus of Corinth, preventing enemy entry by land into the Peloponnese peninsula. - Kechries - Kechries is a village in the municipality of Corinth in Corinthia, Greece, part of the community of Xylokeriza.
+It derives its name from the ancient port town Kenchreai or Cenchreae (as mentioned in the Bible), which was located at the same site.

 “And Paul after this tarried there yet a good while, and then took his leave of the brethren, and sailed thence into Syria, and with him Priscilla and Aquila; having shorn his head in Cenchrea: for he had a vow.”